Jessicavazm/JessicaVaz_T2A1-A/README.md

 #### DELETE

 The delete method deletes data from database.
 The WHERE clause specifies the condition to identify which row will be deleted.
+If no clause is specified, the delete method will delete all rows from the table.

     DELETE FROM name_of_the_table
     WHERE condition;